woodser/monero-ts/docs/developer_guide/getting_started_p1.md

 let keysOnlyWallet = await MoneroWalletKeys.createWallet({networkType: MoneroNetworkType.STAGENET, language: "English"});
 ```

-The `createWallet()` method accepts a [MoneroWalletConfig](https://moneroecosystem.org/monero-javascript/MoneroWalletConfig) or equivalent JavaScript object.
+The `createWallet()` method accepts a [MoneroWalletConfig](https://moneroecosystem.org/monero-javascript/MoneroWalletConfig) or equivalent JSON object.
 The monero-javascript library will create or restore a wallet based on attributes defined in the configuration or throw an error if any attributes are invalid.
 For example, a configuration that defines a view key but not a spend key will prompt the library to create a view-only wallet.
 The configuration object in the offline wallet generator code above contains no keys, so monero-javascript generates a new, random wallet rather than restoring an existing wallet.

 The offline wallet generator displays four basic wallet attributes:
 * The mnemonic phrase